When & Where Questions

 Who coaches my team?

 A list of our coaching staff is available here.
 Depending on practice/game times and coach availability, IFC coaches may assist teams that they do not regularly coach.
-This is especially true of indoor soccer.

 What should players bring to practice?